ivanprates/2019_gh_pumilio/README.md

 This repository contains information associated with the manuscript entitled:

-**Effects of arthropod prey turnover on the chemical traits of poison frogs: A landscape ecology approach to assess the phenotypic consequences of biotic interactions.**
+**Effects of arthropod prey turnover on the chemical traits of poison frogs: a landscape ecology approach to assess the phenotypic consequences of biotic interactions.**

 By Ivan Prates, Andrea Paz, Jason L. Brown, and Ana C. Carnaval.

-Manuscript currently in preparation (June 2019).
+A version of this manuscript has been uploaded as a preprint to bioRxiv on 7 July 2019 and can be found at:

+**Link to be added here!**

 The following information is provided:
 - R scripts used to prepare and filter the data and perform all analyses.